aks2108/mckinsey/README.md

 Program 2 :

 Used Counter function of the collection class A Counter is a dict subclass for counting hashable objects.
 It is an unordered collection where elements are stored as dictionary keys and their counts are stored as dictionary values.
+This class is ideal for maintaining < key, freq > pairs for hashable objects.

 Key Properties :